 The Pomeranian and related West-Baltic culture of cairns (ca. 650-150 BC) evolved from the Lusatian culture to the east, following the expansion of the Jastorf and Hallstatt/La Tène cultures.
 Under pressure from Germanic migrations to the south and east from Scandinavia and the German lowlands, represented by Oksywie (2nd c.
 BC – 1st c.
 AD) and later Wielbark (1st c.
 AD – 4th c.
 AD) cultures in eastern Pomerania.

-East of the Przeworsk zone was the Zarubinets culture (3rd c.
+East of the main Przeworsk zone was the Zarubinets culture (3rd c.
 BC – 2st c.
-AD), considered a part of the Przeworsk complex[Mallory and Douglas 1997], located between the upper and middle Dnieper and Pripyat rivers.
+AD), considered a part of the Przeworsk complex[Mallory and Adams 1997], located between the upper and middle Dnieper and Pripyat rivers.
 Early Slavic hydronyms are found in the area, and the prototypical examples of Prague-type pottery later originated there[Curta 2001].
 It is therefore to be identified as Proto-Slavic[Kobyliński 2005].

 Zarubinets came to an end with the migration of its population, linked to the increasingly arid climate.
 By the 3rd century western parts of Zarubinets had been integrated into the Wielbark culture, and some Zarubinets groups had moved southward into river valleys, moving closer to Sarmatian and Thracian-Celtic groups of the Don region and forming the Chernoles culture.
-Central late Zarubinets sites gradually turned into the Kiev culture (ca. 3rd-5th c.), widely considered the first identifiable Slavic archaeological culture, from which Prague-Penkov-Kolochin complex of cultures – identified with the expansion of Proto-Slavic[Mallory and Douglas 1997] – descended about the 5th c.
+Central late Zarubinets sites gradually turned into the Kiev culture (ca. 3rd-5th c.), widely considered the first identifiable Slavic archaeological culture, from which Prague-Penkov-Kolochin complex of cultures – identified with the expansion of Proto-Slavic[Mallory and Adams 1997] – descended about the 5th c.

 Diachronic map of migrations in Europe ca. 250 BC – 250 AD.